DaBaiHao/Machine-Learning/Assignment2-2017/code/README.md

 ### Task 2:

 In the _mog.m_ file, adding the code below to generate a dataset **x** that contains only the F1 and F2.
+If the x equals to x1 is the phno1.
+If x equals to x2 is phno2.

 ```matlab
 %% task 2